 Control System and Models

 Static models run scenarios based on predefined weather and consumer demand patterns.
-Weather models include wind speed, solar intensity and temperature (although temperature isn’t used yet).
-A scenario is defined as uniform sets of samples over a timeline.
-The value at any given moment is interpolated between its enclosing samples.
-The samples in a scenario file represent a baseline scenario from which actual and forecast scenarios are calculated.
-These derived scenarios are calculated from the baseline scenario by addition of random Fourier components at DC, full wave, half wave and sample frequencies whose coefficients are a function of the difficulty level*.
-Scenario forecasts can be either literal or differential, indicating what change is expected over the next sample interval.
+Weather models include wind speed, solar intensity and temperature (although temperature isn’t used in the museum version – it is planned as an input to the consumer demand model).
+A pattern is defined as a uniform set of samples over a timeline.
+The value at any given moment is linearly interpolated between its enclosing samples.
+The samples in a timeline file represent a baseline from which actual and forecast timelines are calculated.
+These derived timelines are calculated from the baseline by addition of random Fourier components at DC, half wave, full wave and sample frequencies whose coefficients are a function of the difficulty level*.
+Forecasts can be either literal or differential, indicating what change is expected over the next sample interval.

-Dynamic models include generation by fossil fuels and nuclear facilities which are controlled by the grid operator via the MCS control panel, and storage devices which respond to telecommands from the SMS.
-Dynamic models all return telemetry to the MCS.
+Dynamic models include generation by fossil fuels and nuclear facilities which are controlled by the grid operator via the MCS control panel or autonomously by an NMS, and storage devices which respond to telecommands from an SMS.

 Storage models are defined by two parameters: maximum power and capacity.
 Power is the rate at which a storage device can charge or discharge and capacity is the total energy a device can store.
 The amount of energy stored as a fraction of the capacity is called the level, so a half-full battery has a level of 0.5, or50% (the same as a half-empty one).